ANLAB-KAIST/usnetd/README.md

 * IPv6
 * ICMP handling and generation of error messages and TCP RSTs (maybe through spawning a dedicated userspace network stack on default)
 * Multi-core scalability
-* Other backends: macvtap (plus a TAP interface for the kernel with high priority), DPDK (plus a KNI interface), or integration with VALE-bpf, AF_XDP, or PFQ
+* Other backends: DPDK (plus a KNI interface), or integration with VALE-bpf, AF_XDP, or PFQ